-Kevin is a PhD candidate in search of Canada’s options for transitioning to a low carbon future.
-He has created new methods to estimating British Columbia’s geothermal potential, forecasting the land use of a clean energy supply, and investigating the feasibility of fully electrifying a metropolis.
-Kevin joined the PICS/IESVic 2060 Project from Germany, where he managed the development of on-shore wind farms for a renewable energy utility.
-His master’s degree in Renewable Energy Management provided the opportunity to support the South Pacific island nation of Tonga in harnessing their wind energy.
-Kevin has also helped design, manufacture and race a solar powered car through Australia for the World Solar Challenge.
-Kevin is a nerd about maps and spatial data, and loves coding for fun, as much as biking around Victoria.
-Kevin is also a journeyman Industrial Mechanic and resident member of Green College at the University of British Columbia.
+Kevin Palmer-Wilson is a University of Victoria post-doctoral fellow in search of low-carbon options for Canada’s energy future.
+He has created new methods for estimating British Columbia’s geothermal potential, forecasting the land area associated with reducing greenhouse gas emissions in Alberta, and investigating the infrastructure requirements of electrifying Metro Vancouver’s heating and transport sectors.
+Before joining UVic’s Pacific Institute for Climate Solutions (PICS) and the Institute for Integrated Energy Systems (IESVic), Kevin developed on-shore wind farms in southern Germany.
+His masters in Renewable Energy Management brought him to the South Pacific island nation of Tonga in search of wind resources that replace diesel fuel imports.
+Kevin has helped design, manufacture and race a solar powered car through Australia for the World Solar Challenge.
+He is a nerd about maps, loves coding for fun, and thoroughly enjoys zipping around Victoria on his bike.
+Kevin is a mechanical engineer and industrial mechanic by training, and a member of Green College at the University of British Columbia.